gvwilson/sensibleadventures/gleam/gleam.md

 Gleam didn't stop to pick them up.
 He ran to the ladder and scrambled up as quickly as a squirrel.
 Behind him, the crow's head squawked, "Thief!
 Thief!
 Oh, I tried to stop him, honest I did!" as Number One yelled, "Stop!
-Stop, or I'll put the snarly-dogs on you!"
+Stop, or I'll put the clankers on you!"

 Gleam's feet went *clonk, clonk, clonk* on the walkway as he ran to the exit.
 Number One bellowed once more behind him as the crow's head